For more information contact:

 Department Card Custodian

 By the fifth day of each month, the card custodian runs a Comdata Reconciliation Report.
-To obtain the report, the card custodian logs into the following website:
+To obtain the report, the card custodian logs into the following Mansfield Energy website.

 NOTE: The Mansfield Energy Corporation manages the billing process for Comdata transactions.

-The card custodian may refer to Appendix 1 for log-in and report access procedures.
+The card custodian may refer to BPPM 95.37 Appendix 1 for log-in and report access procedures.

 The card custodian reconciles the receipts submitted by departmental fuel card users to the charges listed on the transaction report.
 The card custodian may contest unrecognized charges.

 The fuel receipt is required.
 If no receipt is available, the card custodian runs a Transaction Detail Report.
-To obtain the report, go to the iConnectData website at:
+To obtain the report, go to the iConnectData website.

-To contest a fraudulent charge on a card account or report an issue with a valid charge, contact the fuel card administration team.
+To contest a fraudulent charge on a card account or report an issue with a valid charge, contact the Card Services team.

-Applicable personnel reconcile the transactions to the online BALANCES or the budget statement and retain the signed Comdata Reconciliation Report and associated receipts in accordance with the stated records retention period (see BPPM 90.01).
+Applicable personnel reconcile the transactions to the applicable Workday Finance, Grants, or Procurement reports and retain the signed Comdata Reconciliation Report and associated receipts in accordance with the stated records retention period. (see BPPM 90.01).

-By the 15th day of each month, Accounts Payable is obligated to pay for all University fuel card transactions for the previous month.
-Accounts Payable uses the default budget coding to allocate fuel card expenses if the card custodian does not provide the required notification.
+By the 15th day of each month, Card Services is obligated to pay for all University fuel card transactions for the previous month.
+Card Services uses the default FDM worktags to allocate fuel card expenses if the card custodian does not provide the required notification.

 Monitoring and Audit